Taiwing/ft_traceroute/README.md

 ## Usage

-ft\_traceroute sends ECHO\_REQUEST packets by batches starting with a ttl of 1 and incrementing it for each batch.
-At each intermediary hop between the source computer and the remote host the ECHO\_REQUEST will trigger an ICMP error response because of the expired TTL.
+ft\_traceroute sends UDP probe packets by batches starting with a ttl of 1 and incrementing it for each batch.
+At each intermediary hop between the source computer and the remote host the probe will trigger an ICMP error response because of the expired TTL.
 This is how ft\_traceroute gathers the addresses and network stats of routing nodes before the target host.

 ```
 Usage: